 There’s a new resort at Walt Disney World and we are here to tell you all about it!
-The Walt Disney World Swan Reserve recently opened and we were lucky enough to be able to stay there during our last trip.
-Here’s everything you need to know about the Swan Reserve.
+The Walt Disney World Swan Reserve recently opened and we were lucky enough to be able to stay there shortly after it opened.
+Here’s everything you need to know about the Swan Reserve at Disney World.

 Walt Disney World Swan and Dolphin Hotels

 If you’re not familiar with the Walt Disney World Swan and Dolphin complex, they are located in the Boardwalk area of Walt Disney World.
 They are considered Walt Disney World hotels but are not managed by Disney.
 Rather, they both are managed under the Mariott Bonvoy brand.
 These hotels are considered deluxe resorts; and generally receive most of the same perks as guests staying in a traditional Walt Disney World resort.
 You can read more about The Dolphin here and The Swan here.
 The prices can’t be beaten for the area, and the Boardwalk area is our favorite area to stay.
 They are in walking distance to both Epcot and Hollywood Studios and have easy access to Disney’s Skyliner.